-The Home

-Home Insurance Compa

-S.

-in Liquidation
+The Home Insurance Company in Liquidation 2015

-Annual

-Incentive 1

-Plan (

-("AIP")
+Annual Incentive Plan ("AIP")

-Component Plan Design Administration Plan to be administered by the Liquidator who retains the authority to interpret the Plan, to establish or revise the Plan rules and policies, and to make any determinations necessary to administer the Plan including individual award determinations, funding, and distributions/payouts.
+Administration Fian Design Plan to be administered by the Liquidator who retains the authority to interpret the Plan, to establish or revise the Plan rules and policies, and to make any determinations necessary to administer the Plan including individual award determinations, funding, and distributions/payouts.
 Term Annual plan, renewable at the discretion of the Liquidator.
-Effective Date January 1, 2013 - December 31, 2013 Eligibility Employees whose base salaries are greater than \$150,000 and who are employed full time as of January 1, 2013.
-In the case of a new hire, participation will be prorated for the Plan Year.
-All participants will be informed of their participation at the beginning of the Plan Year in writing.
-Eligible employees must be employed full time for no less than 90 days to fully participate in the Annual Plan Cycle.
-Payments will be pro rated in the event of a partial year of service.
+Effective Date January 1, 2015 - December 31, 2015 Eligibility Senior executive employees of The Home Insurance Company in Liquidation (the "Home") will be eligible for participation in this Plan at the sole discretion of the Liquidator except in the case of a newly hired senior executive, eligibility will be determined on or about the beginning of the Plan Cycle and all participants will be informed in writing of their participation, potential payouts (including interim payouts) under the Plan, performance goals and payout formula(s), and Plan administration protocols no later than 60 days after the start of the Plan Cycle.
+Eligible employees must be employed full time for no less than 90 days to participate in the annual Plan Cycle.
+Payments will be prorated in the event of a partial year of service.
 Eligibility and/or participation in this plan is not intended as a commitment by The Home Insurance Company in Liquidation for continued employment for the duration of the Plan Year.
-Participation is not to be construed as a guarantee of employment or any payments under the Plan.
-Payment Currency All awards under this Plan will be paid in cash via regular payroll, subject to all tax reporting and withholding.
+Participation is not to be construed as a guarantee of employment or of any payments Payment Currency All awards under this Plan will be paid in cash via regular payroll, subject to all tax reporting and withholding.
 Employees must be employed full time as of the date checks are issued to receive payment under the Plan.
 General Design The Plan is designed to provide additional annual cash compensation based on the overall performance of Home and the individual eligible employee during the Annual Plan Cycle.
 Performance will be assessed in relation to annual goals as determined by the Liquidator.
 The Liquidator retains sole authority to determine annual goals, performance measures, and payouts.